THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-You can even play with friends to see who can save the most money.
+You can even play with friends to see who can save the most.

-In this post, I share with you 41 different money saving challenges for you to play.
+In this post, I share 49 various money saving challenges for you to play.

-You don’t have to play all of them, just pick the ones that interest you to the most and get started.
+You don’t have to play all of them.
+Just pick the ones that interest you the most and get started.

-By the end of the year, you will have enjoyed saving money and will be excited to see just how much you actually saved.
+By the end of the year, you will have created a habit of saving and will be excited to see just how much you have saved.